 You can see a record of my contributions to OpenSimulator on Ohloh (my handle is justincc).

-Since late 2008 I’ve worked for a number of clients, ranging from individuals and small educational institutions, through to startups, universities, large research organizations such as Sandia National Labs and large companies such as Intel.
+Since late 2008 I’ve worked for a number of clients, ranging from individuals and small educational institutions, through to startups, universities such as McMaster University, large research organizations such as Sandia National Laboratories and large companies such as Intel.
 Please see my resume and linked in page for more details.

 I’m also the current president of the Overte Foundation, a non-profit organization that helps to manage the OpenSimulator project and over time aims to promote open-source 3D virtual environment software.
+I also co-chaired the 2013 OpenSimulator Community Conference.
 As such, I have an extensive network of contacts within the OpenSimulator community.

 As a consultant, I can help you with